Ikuno, Hyōgo: Climate

 The township of Ikuno is located in a basin.
 During the summer months it remains relatively hot with high humidity levels.
 Autumn and Spring are short lived seasons.
 Due to the elevation of Ikuno it receives infrequent bouts of snow.
 Ikuno receives a lot of rain during the summer months and often ravaged by typhoons.
 The annual precipitation is approximately 2,000 mm.

 History

 Mining was Ikuno's first industry, dating back to 807.
 The discovery of silver in the mountains surrounding the town made it a miner's hub.
 Mining continued here for nearly a thousand years, during which time copious amounts of copper and silver were mined.
-The town even was a POW camp during WWII.
+The town was a POW camp during WWII.
 The mines were closed in the 1970s by Mitsubishi.
 Ikuno's population peaked in 1955 with over 11,000 people.
-Today, Ikuno is a town with thriving industries.